-Whether you’re planning a corporate banquet or a gathering for close friends and family, the museum offers a variety of spaces that are perfectly suited for creating memorable occasions.
-Cocktail receptions, wedding ceremonies, formal parties and celebrations are expertly planned and executed with the help of our experienced staff.
+Whether you’re planning a corporate banquet or a gathering for close friends and family, the museum offers a beautiful space that is perfectly suited for creating memorable occasions.
+Cocktail receptions, formal parties and celebrations are expertly planned and executed with the help of our experienced staff.

 We look forward to showing you our galleries in person.
 Together we can plan an event that is truly special.

 The breathtaking Atrium is the heart of the Peabody Essex Museum.
 An arched glass roof soars dramatically overhead, pulling the eye and the spirit upward.
 This central gathering place recalls the traditional New England village green.